42Bastian/rmac/docs/rmac.rst

 references may not be made.
 (Nevertheless, RMAC may reasonably be used for large assemblies because of its blinding speed.)

+Currently there is no support for undocumented opcodes.
+This will be addressed in a future release.

 `6502 Addressing Modes`_
 ''''''''''''''''''''''''
 All standard 6502 addressing modes are supported, with the exception of the